dzhadyrassyn/codecrafters-redis-java/streams.md

 Result.
 Finish adding query with start time for xrange as "-" and end time as "+" Simply changed the parsing of StreamId to make a timestamp of 0 for "-" and System.currentTimeMillis() for "+"

+### 03.06.2025
+Target: Query single stream using XREAD and Query multiple streams using XREAD

+First.
+Investigate the requirements

+Result.
+Finished adding XREAD command with multiple streams.
+Basically, I reused code snippets from xrange command, doing a search for each stream name separately, and after that formatting the response also using the previous formatting for xrange